To develop leadership and communication skills, reduce achievement gap, increase graduation rates and provide a broad perspective of the community.

 Selection Process and Criteria

-A selection committee, affiliated with Youth Leadership Anderson County Board of Directors, and the Anderson Chamber of Commerce, will review applications and select participants.
+A selection committee, affiliated with Youth Leadership Anderson County Advisory Board, and the Anderson Chamber of Commerce, will review applications and select participants.
 Participants will be selected through responses to the application questionnaire.
 The selected candidates will be notified (by mail) of acceptance into the program.

 - Business and organization sponsors: Individual and Corporate Sponsors will provide the needed funds for each scheduled activity during the year.